Olympics on NBC: 1988 Summer

-1992 and 1996 Summer Olympics
+1992 Summer

-Just as his mentor Roone Arledge had before over at ABC, Dick Ebersol, who took over NBC Sports in 1989, decided to make the Olympics a staple of his network's sports television schedule.
+Just as his mentor Roone Arledge had before over at ABC, Dick Ebersol, who took over NBC Sports in 1989, decided to make the Olympics a staple of NBC's sports television schedule.
 NBC continued its Summer Games coverage into the next decade, with both the 1992 Summer Olympics in Barcelona and the 1996 Summer Olympics.
 For the 1992 games, Ebersol surprised even his own staff as well as everybody else by paying a then record $401 million for the 1992 games.
-The network then paid $456 million to broadcast the 1996 Olympics.
+NBC then paid $456 million to broadcast the 1996 Olympics.
 Previously hosting late night coverage in Seoul, Bob Costas made his debut, as primetime host, in Barcelona.
 It is a role that he held through the Rio 2016 Summer Olympics.

 Among the sportscasters that NBC utilized in 1992 were Marv Albert, Mike Fratello, and Quinn Buckner on basketball, Bob Trumpy, Al Bernstein, and Beasley Reece on boxing, Tom Hammond, Charlie Jones Michele Mitchell, and Wendy Lian Williams on diving, Terry Leibel and Melanie Smith Taylor on equestrian, Jim Donovan and Seamus Malin on soccer, John Tesh, Greg Lewis, Tim Daggett, Elfi Schlegel, Wendy Hilliard, Peter Vidmar, and Julianne McNamara on gymnastics, Joel Meyers on rowing, Charlie Jones, Mary Wayte, and Mike O'Brien on swimming, Al Trautwig and Tracie Ruiz-Conforto on synchronized swimming, Bud Collins, Tracy Austin, Chris Evert, and Vitas Gerulaitis on tennis, Tom Hammond, Craig Masback, and Dwight Stones on track and field, Chris Marlowe and Paul Sunderland on volleyball, Charlie Jones and Jim Kruse on water polo, and Russ Hellickson and Jeff Blatnick on wrestling.